bergano65/azure-docs.ru-ru/articles/active-directory/develop/msal-logging.md

 ## <a name="objective-ctabobjc"></a>[Objective-C](#tab/objc)

-## <a name="msal-for-ios-and-macos-logging-objc"></a>MSAL для iOS и macOS Logging-ObjC
+## <a name="msal-for-ios-and-macos-logging-objc"></a>MSAL for iOS and macOS logging-ObjC

-Настройте обратный вызов для записи журнала MSAL и его включения в журнал своего приложения. Сигнатура для обратного вызова выглядит следующим образом:
+Set a callback to capture MSAL logging and incorporate it in your own application's logging.
+The signature for the callback looks like this:

 ```objc
 /*!